raul-w/hecaton/README.md

 These commands need to be re-run each time a new version of Hecaton is acquired.

-The following command tests whether the image has been correctly built:
+The following command tests whether the image has been correctly built.
+Please ensure that you have installed Nextflow before running it (see [Prerequisites](#prerequisites)).

 ```bash
 bash tests/functional_test_docker.sh